HaydenAlt/SpellBookPvp/SECURITY.md

 ## Reporting a Vulnerability

+Please be sure that it is an issue or a bug with the code.
-You can use the "issues" or "security" depending on the severity.
+You can use the "issues" tab in that case.
+If you are not sure, you can check the list in our [support file](https://github.com/HaydenAlt/SpellBookPvp/blob/main/SUPPORT.md).
 You can also dm me directly on Discord.
 My username is PeaceGodH.
 Any major vulnerabilities or bugs should be fixed within a week.